Parliamentary sovereignty in the United Kingdom: Parliament Acts

+As a rule, any bill must be passed by both Houses of Parliament before being granted royal assent unless the Parliament Act procedure has been properly followed.
+The Parliament Acts create a system of passing a bill without the consent of the Lords.
+However, the system does not extend to private or local bills, nor to bills extending the length of a parliament beyond five years.
+Further, despite the granting of the Speaker's Certificate certifying the validity of such an Act passed under the Parliament Acts, it may still be challenged in the courts.
+In Jackson v Attorney General, the Court said obiter (in a judgement with seven-to-two majority) that an Act extending the life of a parliament would be considered invalid by the courts if it had been passed under the Parliament Act procedure.

 Human Rights Act

 The Human Rights Act 1998 confirmed the UK's commitment to the European Convention on Human Rights.
 In a white paper, the government expressed that "to make provision in the Bill for the courts to set aside Acts of Parliament would confer on the judiciary a general power over the decisions of Parliament which under our present constitutional arrangements they do not possess, and would be likely on occasions to draw the judiciary into serious conflict with Parliament".
 According to the theory that a parliament cannot bind its successors, any form of a Bill of Rights cannot be entrenched, and a subsequent parliament could repeal the act.
 In the government's words, "[It is our tradition] to allow any Act of Parliament to be amended or repealed by a subsequent Act of Parliament."
 However, it would have been possible to apply human rights rules to previous (rather than future) legislation.
 The government also confirmed that it had no plans to devise a special [entrenchment] arrangement for the bill.

-Instead, it would be for courts to interpret legislation consistently with the Convention, if such an interpretation were possible.
-This system confirmed the formal authority of Parliament, while allowing judicial oversight.
-A court cannot strike down primary legislation.

-Jackson v Attorney General
+Section 3 of the Human Rights Act 1998 requires UK courts to practice "reading down" in order to apply national law consistently with the European Convention on Human Rights.
+"Reading down" is a practice in law, by which the judge first assumes that a law complies with the constitution, and thereafter finds an interpretation of the law which is "sufficiently narrow" so as to be constitutional.
+It is usually practised on laws which are written in extremely broad or all-encompassing ways.
+The principle of reading down aims to preserve parliamentary sovereignty by minimising conflicts between UK law and the ECHR, without allowing the courts to strike down primary legislation.
+Legislation can be found to be incompatible, if reading down is impossible or would effectively change the legislation itself.
+In that case, the court will issue a "declaration of incompatibility," which is non-binding upon parliament by the doctrine of parliamentary sovereignty.
+However, legislation declared incompatible is almost always amended by parliament.